Jaimeloeuf/police-man/README.md

 This allows you to be your own standalone identity provider just like using google/facebook/github as identity providers for social logins, except that now you are no longer dependant on other platforms and infrastructure for your user's identity.
 This Backend microservice is API based, designed only for providing Identity and Access management of user accounts over its API.
 This project is open source and available free of charge to use, but hopefully will be offering a freemium service after first stable major release is out!

-There are 2 parts to this story, Identity provisioning and Authorization/Access-management.
-But before we talk more about it, right below is the definition of the different stakeholders that will be interacting with this service.
+View the current status/progress of the project below in section "Current Progress / News"

+## Current progress / News
+Current state of the project:  pre-alpha
+- Right now the Identity Management part is being implemented right now.
+It is the part where users can get signed Identity tokens in exchange for valid credentials, and using this access token they can then access other resources in your microservice cluster.
+    - Expected date of completion (releasing as alpha stage): August 2019

 ## Service stakeholder definitions
+This section defines the definition of the different stakeholders that will be interacting with this service.
+Like the type of users and what they can do with the service.

 - Developer / Dev:
     - A "developer" is defined as the person who is creating the application
     - A developer is also referenced as the person who can build upon the API for their app